 When you spend money on a credit card, you create debt.
 Whether you buy a $35 shirt or a $0.35 pack of gum, you owe that money to the credit card company.
 The important thing is that you reserve some of your money to pay off that debt (because we hate debt!), and that is what your YNAB budget is designed to do.

 For an overview of how credit cards work in YNAB, read this.

-It feels a little counterintuitive, at first, but the red number indicates that you have a $100 credit on your credit card.
+It feels a little counterintuitive, but the red number indicates that you have a $100 credit on your card.
 (Remember, if you budget for your credit card payment, that figure is green.
 The green number is the amount you will pay your credit card this month.
 Red is the opposite.)